Daily Discipline #122

 These leaders had a regulated operation going at the temple and did not appreciate all the "down and outers" getting help nor did they appreciate the children shouting.
 The most irritating to them were the children's praise of Christ as the "Son of David."
 What could be said of these leaders?

-Day 27- When the crippled man obeyed Jesus's command on the Sabbath to pick up his mat and walk, the Jewish leaders confronted the healed man for carrying his mat!
+Day 27- When the crippled man obeyed Jesus's command on the Sabbath to pick up his mat and walk, what did the Jewish leaders do?

 John 5: 8-15

 They were so steeped in their petty rules they had missed the miracle that the man was now walking!
 Legalism had blinded them to God's higher law of love.